We Buy Houses in Hawaii

 - Proximity to target property

 The room had a laugh but it brings up an important point — so much of real estate is subjective, from home value to the actual information on an MLS listing, ex. condition and agent remarks.
-Sometimes you really need to take it all with a super grain of salt, as in a Biblical Lot’s wife size pillar of salt.
+Sometimes you really need to take it all with a super grain of salt.

 Now, in my experience, most condition category choices are usually on the mark, but there’s a lot of liberty one can take when choosing between “Above Average” and simply “Average”.
 I’ve seen some homes listed as Above Average that were, in my opinion, well deserving of an Excellent rating.